mcmire/elliotwinkler.com/README.md

 You can mark a post as unpublished by adding `published: false` to the post's frontmatter.
 Unpublished posts are always private, and this cannot be overridden.

-You can mark a post as future-dated by setting its `date` to, well, something in the future.
+You can mark a post as future-dated by setting its `date` to something in the future.
 Future-dated posts are also private, but only in production: as long as the `PUBLISH_FUTURE_DATED` environment variable is set to `true` in `.env.staging`, they will be public there.

 What this means is that if you want to publish a draft of a post, you must